2015 Lafayette shooting: Victims

 The injuries of the survivors ranged from light to critical and were inflicted either from gunshots and/or during accidents while fleeing.
 The victims' ages ranged from the late teens to their 60s.
 Among the injured were the cousin of Louisiana Representative Charles Boustany and her husband.
-Egedahl, the last victim discharged, left Our Lady of Lourdes Regional Medical Center on August 14.
+Egedahl, who had been shot seven times, was the last victim discharged, and left Our Lady of Lourdes Regional Medical Center on August 14.
 One victim was shot four times.